SOLAS-TTRPG/SOLAS/Tricks.md

 ## Burning Hands
 *Range: 3 Tiles*
-*R4 Fire*
+*R5 Fire*
-As you hold your hands with thumbs touching and fingers spread, a thin sheet of flames shoots forth from your outstretched fingertips, burning each creature in a 3 tile cone.
+As you hold your hands with thumbs touching and fingers spread, a thin sheet of flames shoots forth from your outstretched fingertips, burning every creature in a 3 tile cone.

 ## Chromatic Orb
 *Range: 9 Tiles*
-*R4 Choose*
+*R5 Choose*
 You hurl a small sphere of energy at a creature that you can see within range.
-You choose acid, cold, fire, lightning, poison, or thunder for the damage type.
+You choose the damage type, from the elemental damage category.

 ## Hex
 ***Concentration***